 Prior to the week of fair, judges are required to submit a volunteer waiver, which can be found HERE.
-If you have not yet completed this waiver, please email your completed waiver to: Denversciencefair@ucdenver.edu

-Thank you for registering in zFairs!
-Moving forward, we will be using Symposium, an online platform for hosting events and showcasing projects.
+We will be using Symposium, an online platform for hosting events and showcasing projects.

-This link will be live on February 15th: https://symposium.foragerone.com/2021-dmrsef/
+This link will be live on February 21st: https://symposium.foragerone.com/2022-dmrsef